maxharrisnet/aera-wp-theme/_SKILLS_PAGES/README.md

    - Use Page Hero fields for hero section
    - Set Icon Section Title and Icon Items (4 items recommended)
    - Select 3 Featured Resources
-   - Configure Action Section title and buttons
+   - Configure Action Section title and button
+4. For each Function (skill-category term):
+   - Edit the term in WordPress admin
+   - Add a "Function Image" via ACF (will display on home page cards)

 ### 2. All Skills Archive (`archive-skill.php`)
 Archive page with: